Non-uniform Stability of Damped Contraction Semigroups: Frequency domain criteria for resolvent bounds and non-uniform stability

-The following proposition presents a sufficient condition for non-uniform stability of $\SGB$ given in terms of wavepackets of $A$.
-It should be noted that in the case where the pair $(B^\ast,A)$ is exactly observable it is possible to choose $\gd(s)\equiv\gd_0>0$ and $\gg(s)\equiv \gg_0>0$ and as expected our result then implies exponential stability.
+The following proposition presents a sufficient condition for non-uniform stability of $\SGB$ given in terms of the action of $B^*$ on wavepackets of $A$.
+In the case where $\mu$ is a bounded function and the pair $(B^\ast,A)$ is exactly observable, it is possible by Lemma~\ref{lem:Bstaradmissible} and~\citel{Mil12}{Cor.~2.17} to choose $\gd(s)\equiv\gd_0>0$ and $\gg(s)\equiv \gg_0>0$, and our result then implies exponential stability of $\SGB$.